 Four Ways to Start Achieving Food Freedom

 - Start a garden.
 It makes no difference if your backyard is big or small, you can grow vegetables.
 Growing your own vegetables is a fast way to take the necessary steps toward breaking up with the grocery stores.
 Think about it – you will know exactly where your food comes from and how it was raised.
-Consider growing open-pollinated heirloom quality seeds so you have more seeds for subsequent harvests.
-As well, you could even regrow food from food scraps like celery bottoms, green onions and carrot tops.
+Consider growing open-pollinated heirloom quality seeds (we suggest the heirloom vegetable varieties from Ready Gardens) so you have more seeds for subsequent harvests.
+As well, you could even regrow food from food scraps like celery bottoms, green onions, and carrot tops.
 Food freedom is all about getting creative and using what you have.
 There are a few things you need to do before you plant your garden, but for the most part, this is a great weekend activity.
 These tips can help your garden thrive.

 - Have a water source.
 I understand that many of us are dependent on municipal water sources, but those sources of water can easily become contaminated and shut off altogether; especially during an emergency.
 Just look at the water crisis occurring in Flint, Michigan.
 If you are not lucky enough to have a year-round creek or be walking distance from a natural water source, consider installing water catchment barrels around your home.
 I have two creeks on my property, but they dry out in the summertime, so I purchased four catchment systems like these to collect the rainwater we get in the spring.
 For under $300, you can start collecting water; and trust me, the water will collect quickly.
 If apartment dwellers have access to rooftops, they can even take advantage of this.
 Here’s a great primer on how to get started harvesting your own water.
 As well, Daisy Luther wrote a book about everything you need to know about water.